tomtatchell/TexConvert/README.md

 ---
 - Only supports 1 selected VRay material at a time
 - Not all features of the VRay material can translate across *yet...*
 - Only tested using a VRayAdvancedMaterial
+- No support for textures inside filters, c4d noises or builtin elements such as checkerboard.
 ---

 ## What does convert: